psp1g/papers/Development_and_Contributing.md

 now that we have more symbol information and Unity modding platforms than the OpenFL versions.

 You can open `GameAssembly.dll` with Ghidra, and you can also run [Il2CppDumper](https://github.com/Perfare/Il2CppDumper) on the game.
-This will provide some Ghidra scripts to give map some function/class names in Ghidra.
+This will provide some Ghidra scripts to map some function/class names in Ghidra.

 You can also take a look at the hollowed assembly (no function code, but function/class names) by opening `PapersPlease/BepInEx/interop/Assembly-CSharp.dll`